Overall Score 6.4 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-Ingress protection ratings is the level of protection offered by a casing, against dust and liquids.
-In the format of IPXX, 'X' represents a number The first value refers to protection against solids such as dust, followed by the one that refers to protection against liquids (water).
+IP ratings is the rank of protection offered by a casing, against solids and liquids.
+In the format of IPXX, 'X' represents a number The first value refers to protection against solids say dust, while the second refers to resistance against liquids (sweat).

 no data available to specify a protection rating